ucphhpc/jhub-authenticators/README.rst

     '/login' -> is utilizied to authenticate the user, relies on the 'allowed_headers' parameter to accomplish this.
     '/logout' -> clears the users authenticated session.
-    '/user-data' -> allows an authenticated user to provide data to be persisted during the authenticated session.
-The 'user_external_allow_attributes' parameter defines which attributes are allowed
+    '/set-user-data' -> allows an authenticated user to provide data to be persisted during the authenticated session.
+Here the 'user_external_allow_attributes' parameter defines which user attributes are allowed to be set.

 Specify Authentication Header
 -----------------------------